CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 ]
 ```

 We tell the Azure Resource Manager, that the **Azure Web App depends on other resources**.
-This has the effect, that the creation of the Web App will be posponed until the Storage Account and the AppService Plan have been created.
+This has the effect, that the creation of the Web App will be postponed until the Storage Account and the AppService Plan have been created.
 This sure makes sense, because we want to read the Storage Account Key and put it into the Web App configuration settings:

 ```json
 {